osg-htc/docs/docs/data/xrootd/install-standalone.md

     If your VO(s) don't support these new protocols or you don't know which protocols your VO(s) support, install or remain on the [OSG 3.5 release series](../../release/notes.md).

+!!! bug "VOMS attribute mappings incompatible with `xrootd-multiuser` in OSG 3.6"
+    The OSG 3.6 configuration of XRootD uses the `XrdVoms` plugin, which pass along the entire VOMS FQAN as the groupname to the authorization layer (see the section on [authorization database file formatting](#formatting)).
+    Some characters in VOMS FQANs are not legal in Unix usernames, therefore VOMS attributes mappings are incompatible with `xrootd-multiuser`.
+    See [XRootD GitHub issue #1538](https://github.com/xrootd/xrootd/issues/1538) for more details.

 To install an XRootD Standalone server, run one of the following commands based on your installed [OSG release series](../../release/release_series.md#series-overviews):